 - There is no physical harm caused by the commission.

-- The privileged or the upper-class section of the society commits such types of economic offenses in India.
+- The privileged or the upper-class section of society commits such types of economic offenses in India.

 What are the types of Economic Offences?